-If you're claiming overlap relief this year for an amount on which you claimed tax credit relief in an earlier year, you'll need Helpsheet 260, 'Overlap' if you want to calculate the tax.
+If you're claiming overlap relief this year for an amount on which you claimed tax credit relief in an earlier year, you'll need Helpsheet 260, 'Overlap relief' if you want to calculate the tax.
 Go to www.gov.uk and search for 'HS260'.
 Otherwise, enter details of the amount claimed in the 'Additional information' box, box 1.116 on page TT4.
+Please note that due to basis period reform overlap relief will no longer be available after 2023 to 2024.